 All your coworkers have useful information.
 This is because they all interact with your business in different ways.
 You can ask your co-workers to write a blog post themselves that is interesting to your audience.

-For example: Your customer services knows what gives customers a hard time.
-Sales persons knows what makes people buy your product or service.
+For example, Your customer service knows what gives customers a hard time.
+Salespersons know what makes people buy your product or service.

 What should you do?
 Find co-workers who have something interesting and insightful to share with your customers.
 That could be a story about them personally or an aspect of their job.

-You can either publish actual interviews with your coworkers, or use their advice to find new blog post topics and feature it in your site.back to menu ↑
+You can either publish actual interviews with your coworkers or use their advice to find new blog post topics and feature them on your site.

 28. Follow Influencers